Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Enchanter Wizard (MPMM).md

 aliases: ["Enchanter Wizard"]
 ---
 # Enchanter Wizard
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-261, Volo's Guide to Monsters p.
-213*
+261*

 Enchanters know how to magically influence minds.
 Benign enchanters use this magic to defuse violence and sow peace, while malevolent enchanters are some of the most evil of all spellcasters.